-It consists small footprints and low overheads, providing sysadmins the flexibility, and decreases the number of systems needed.
+It consists of small footprints and low overheads, providing sysadmins the flexibility, and decreases the number of systems needed.

 It is available in two editions- Docker Community Edition (DCE), and Docker Enterprise Edition (DEE).
 While the DCE offers developers the tools to build applications, the DEE delivers multi-architecture operations to IT.

-Docker is one of the most preferred sysadmin tools that has attracted big tech firms including Red Hat, Microsoft and Rackspace, all of which are already offering some form of collaboration between their services and Docker.
+Docker is one of the most preferred sysadmin tools that has attracted big tech firms including Red Hat, Microsoft, and Rackspace, all of which are already offering some form of collaboration between their services and Docker.

 Suggested reading: Load balancer comparison: Alibaba Cloud, AWS, Azure, Google Cloud, IBM

-PowerShell, a task-based command-line shell and scripting language from Microsoft, is built on .NET Framework that helps system admins in controlling and automating the administration of Windows, Linux and macOS.
+PowerShell, a task-based command-line shell and scripting language from Microsoft, is built on .NET Framework that helps system admins in controlling and automating the administration of Windows, Linux, and MacOS.

 It was initially available only for Windows, later Microsoft designed it for Linux as well.
 PowerShell Linux has been designed in a way that the existing Windows tools can be used on it.